-Based in Mexico City firstname.lastname@example.org Mexican documentary photographer, journalist and educator focused on issues of gender and human rights.
-Her work focuses on exploring social boundaries and rehistorizing the body in a situated way.
-Through her images she reflects on gender culture, violence, trauma and coloniality.
+Based in Mexico City For commissions, print sales and all other inquiries please e-mail: firstname.lastname@example.org Mexican documentary photographer, journalist and educator focused on gender and human rights issues.
+Her projects are based on exploring social boundaries and rehistorizing the body in a situated way.
+Through her images she reflects on coloniality, gender culture, violence, and trauma.

 At the beginning of 2022, she was shortlisted for the International Women In Photo Association Contest in the solidarity category.

 In December 2021, she was selected to be part of Women Photograph's 2021 Year in Pictures catalogue.
 Likewise, she won the silver medal at the AsisaFoto International Photography Contest.
 In November she won the Women in the Territory contest of the Territorial Development Secretariat and in October she was the winner in the Photography Contest on Midwifery and Traditional Medicine of the General Directorate of Popular Cultures.
 In September of that year, she was selected as a fellow of the Mexican government's Creation Support System to be part of the Young Creators program.
 In June her work was selected as a finalist in the Times of Pandemic contest of the Cuartoscuro magazine and in the summer of that year she participated as a tutor in the artistic and photographic residence of the War-Mi collective in Latin America.
 In May, she was selected as a Climate Tracker fellow to produce an environmental story.
 In January 2021, she was a finalist in “This is Gender 50/50 Global Health” Photo Contest.